Article written by

 Myth: CBD Is Not Psychoactive

 CBD is psychoactive but not intoxicating in the same way tetrahydrocannabinol (THC) is.
 CBD does not bind to the same receptors in our bodies as THC and does not produce the same intoxicating effects.
 However, CBD interacts with our brains and influences serotonin receptors like 5HT1A – the definition of “psychoactive.”
-After all, it has anxiety-beating effects and can often make people feel relaxed when taken in large doses, especially when there’s some THC in the mix.
+After all, it has anxiety-beating effects and can often relax people when taken in large doses, especially when there’s some THC in the mix.

 Also, if you’re using a CBD-rich, unprocessed cannabis bud/flower, there will be terpenes.
 These terpenes will also have a physiological effect and interact with CBD and other cannabinoids in different ways to produce various effects.
 For example, a high concentration of myrcene in a product may have sedative effects.